neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 ``evaluate(current.party.name == "Andi")``

-Matches if the property someProperty of someObject which is a property of the current object (the object the advice will be executed in) is equals to the name of the current party:
+Matches if the property someProperty of someObject which is a property of the current object (the object the advice will be executed in) is equal to the name of the current party:

 ``evaluate(this.someObject.someProperty == current.party.name)``